vamshop/vamshop-core/Extensions/readme.md

-# Croogo/Extensions Plugin
+# Vamshop/Extensions Plugin

-This repository is a **read-only** split of the main Croogo code.
+This repository is a **read-only** split of the main Vamshop code.

 # Documentation